-Ham and Jam is an association whose objective is the maintenance of flight and the dissemination of knowledge of WWII liaison aircraft, designated L-Birds (L for link), and aircraft of the immediate post-war period.
+Ham and Jam is an association whose objective is the maintenance in flight condition and the dissemination of knowledge of WWII liaison aircraft, designated L-Birds (L for Liaison), and immediate aircraft. after war.

 These aircraft, yet unarmed, had an important role during the second world war.

-Able to arise in fields, on roads or tracks summary they were first present.
+Able to take-off from fields, roads or tracks they were the first to arrive.

-The first American planes to land in Normandy on D-day was a L-5 and four Piper L-4.
+The first American planes to land in Normandy on D-day was an L-5 and four Piper L-4.

-A L-5, the Marines was the first aircraft to land at Iwo Jima, and the L-5 crossed the Himalayas in support of the forces of General Chennault, the Flying Tigers.
+An L-5 of the Marines was the first aircraft to land at Iwo Jima, and L-5 crossed the Himalayas in support of the forces of General Chennault, the Flying Tigers.

-“We maudissions these small green high-wing aircraft.
-We knew that the presence of one would be followed by a barrage of artillery fire and we were doing everything we can to bring them down.
-We feared these small planes.
-For us they were the angels of death.”
+"We cursed those little green High wing aircraft.
+We knew that having one would be followed by a barrage of artillery and we were doing everything possible to break down.
+We feared these small aircraft.
+For us they were the angels of death."

-– Officer German prisoner, 10th SS Panzer, after cliff.
+- German officer taken prisoner, 10th SS Panzer after Falaise.

-The first use of these devices was to help troops on the ground to adjust fire on enemy positions, by providing information in real time.
+The primary use of these devices was to help ground troops to adjust fire on enemy positions, providing real-time information.

-Their qualities quickly made them be used for number of other missions: they were used as transport aircraft all-terrain, messengers for the generals, aircraft health to evacuate the wounded or drop medical supplies.
+Their qualities the facts quickly be used for many other tasks: they were used as transport aircraft terrain, messengers to the generals, air ambulance to evacuate the wounded or drop medical supplies.

-They have also served in Liaison squadrons, groups of forces special take the 1 st Air Commando Group, tactical reconnaissance squadrons, for example.
+They also served in connection squads, groups of special forces such as the 1st Air Commando Group, tactical reconnaissance squadrons, for example.

-They were present from the beaches of the Normandy landings in the Burmese jungle.
+They were present from the beaches of the Normandy landings to the Burmese jungle.

-Their drivers were dangerous missions into enemy territory without any ammunition.
+Their drivers were carrying out dangerous missions in enemy territory without any ammunition.

-They were nicknamed “Maytag Messerschmitts” or “jungle jeep”.
+They were nicknamed "Maytag Messerschmitt" or "jungle jeep".

-The best-known of the L-Birds, the Piper L-4 “Grasshopper” and Vultee Stinson L-5 “Sentinel” participated in conflicts on all fronts.
+The best known of L-Birds, the Piper L-4 "Grasshopper" and Vultee Stinson L-5 "Sentinel" took part in the conflict on all fronts.

-Taylorcraft L-2 was reserved for training.
-L’ Aeronca L-3 participated him in fact to some operations in North Africa, Italy, and the Pacific.
-The career of the L-Birds continued after 1945 in the conflicts in Korea and Viet Nam with the Piper L - 4, Aeronca L-16, Stinson Vultee L - 5, North American L - 17 Navion, and the Cessna L-19/O-1 Bird Dog.
+The Taylorcraft L-2 was reserved for training.
+The Aeronca L-3 participated to some operations in North Africa, Italy, and the Pacific.
+The career of the L-Birds continued after 1945 in the conflicts of Korea and Vietnam with the Piper L-4, Aeronca L-16, Vultee Stinson L-5, L-17 North American Navion, and Cessna L-19 / O-1 Bird Dog.

-On the “L” was then replaced by the “The“, for Theddelegation, with the arrival of the Cessna O - 2 Skymaster and OV-10 Bronco.
+The "L” was later replaced by the "O", for Observation, with the arrival of the Cessna O-2 Skymaster and OV-10 Bronco.

 Why the name 'Ham and Jam'?